-- 1 Using the Text tool $oldsymbol{A}$ , select the text. - 2 Click Object ▶ Text ▶ Text. - In the Text docker, click the arrow button to display the additional character options. - 4 Perform a task from the following table.
+- 1 Using the Text tool \bigwedge , select the text. - 2 Click Object ▶ Text ▶ Text. - In the Text docker, click the arrow button to display the additional character options. - 4 Perform a task from the following table.

-Shift characters horizontally Type a value in the Horizontal character offset box.
+То Do the following Shift characters horizontally Type a value in the Horizontal character offset box.
 Shift characters vertically Type a value in the Vertical character offset box.